 The bees in one of my hives are making the thickest combs of honey I’ve ever seen.

 I usually put 10 frames in a honey super, but I had to knock that down to 8 frames just to make room for the ridiculously thick honey comb these bees are building.

-One of my colonies swarmed two days ago and I wanted to see if it was this colony.
-Thankfully, it wasn’t.
+One of my colonies — from a hive that’s in direct sunlight most of the day — swarmed two days ago and I wanted to make sure it wasn’t these bees that swarmed.
+Thankfully, no, it wasn’t.
 The hive is packed with bees and they’re making honey and building natural comb like it’s going out of style.
 I couldn’t be more pleased.